clintjhill/ember-parse-adapter/README.md

 This branch is a full Ember implementation against the Parse REST API without the use of the Parse JavaScript SDK.
 Currently in a very alpha state.

 At the moment this performs only the simple CRUD features.
-As well it contains a few incomplete DS.Store administrivia such as reconciling the REST data result with client data.
 However the implementation does drop the core of the Parse JavaScript SDK.

 This is a CORS implementation.
 It has nuances.
 As an example Parse REST API only responds to SSL requests.
 Due to IE8+ CORS implementations that means you must run your app under SSL.
 As well